-For the alfredo I mixed a pumpkin cashew alfredo sauce with zucchini noodles, baked spaghetti squash, and a few chunks of baked butternut squash that I had in the fridge.
+For the alfredo I mixed a pumpkin cashew alfredo sauce with zucchini noodles, baked spaghetti squash, and chunks of baked butternut squash that I had in the fridge.
 You could mix the sauce with kelp noodles, brown rice noodles, or any other noodle of your choice.
 I also made this with cooked butternut squash and its excellent!

 Pumpkin or Butternut Alfredo Sauce

 Makes 2 1/2 cups

 1 cup cooked pumpkin puree* OR butternut squash

 1 cup water